 Geographic proximity and historical links have given PNG a special place in Australia's foreign relations and the bilateral relationship is one of our most complex and wide-ranging.
 Government relations are underpinned by the Joint Declaration for a New Papua New Guinea-Australia Partnership, which built on the Joint Declaration of Principles of 1987, revised in 1992.
 The current bilateral agenda includes close cooperation on economic, development, security, immigration and people to people issues.
 Our leaders and ministers are in close and regular contact and there is a burgeoning trade and investment relationship.

-In 2013, Prime Minister Tony Abbott and Prime Minister Peter O’Neill agreed to establish an annual bilateral leaders meeting.
-Further, the Australia-Papua New Guinea Ministerial Forum is an annual high-level meeting between the two countries.
-Papua New Guinea hosted the 23rd Ministerial Forum on 15 December 2014 in Port Moresby.
+The Australia-Papua New Guinea Ministerial Forum is an annual high-level meeting between the two countries.
+Papua New Guinea hosted the 25th Ministerial Forum on 8 March 2017 in Madang.
 The Hon Julie Bishop, Minister for Foreign Affairs, and the Hon Rimbink Pato, PNG Minister for Foreign Affairs and Immigration, co-chaired the Forum.
-Ministers also met with business representatives and received a submission on issues of interest to the business sector.
+Ministers also met with business representatives.

 Defence and security cooperation

 We have a strong and wide-ranging defence partnership with PNG that builds on our shared history and is firmly focused on the future.
-We work together to make the PNG Defence Force a serious contributor to security and stability in the region and beyond, and a capable defence partner for Australia.
+We support the PNG Defence Force in their efforts to contribute to security and stability in the region and beyond, and to become a capable defence partner for Australia.
 The bilateral Defence Cooperation Program, Australia’s largest with any country, involves training and technical advice, a number of regular bilateral exercises.
 Australia is supporting PNG implement its 2013 Defence White Paper; the first Defence White Paper in almost 15 years sets out an ambitious agenda to modernise and professionalise the PNGDF.
 We continue to work together in the key area of maritime security, including continued operation of PNG’s Pacific Patrol Boats.
 Australia has made a strong commitment to support PNG’s hosting of APEC in 2018, particularly to assist PNG prepare for the security arrangements.
 This will involve support from both the Australian Defence Force and the Australian Federal Police.
 The PNG Defence Force made a valuable contribution to peace in the region through its decade long involvement in bringing peace and stability back to Solomon Islands.

 Trade and investment

-Two-way merchandise trade between Australia and PNG was worth A$5.9 billion and total trade worth A$6.8 billion in 2013-14.
+Two-way merchandise trade between Australia and PNG was worth A$5 billion and total trade worth A$5.8 billion in 2015-16.
 Major Australian exports to PNG are crude petroleum, civil engineering equipment and parts, meat and electrical equipment.
 Major imports to Australia from PNG are gold, crude petroleum, and silver and platinum.

 See the Country Fact Sheet [PDF 34 KB] for further key trade and economic statistics.